arcalot/arcalot.github.io/docs/arcaflow/workflows/input.md

 Scopes behave like objects, but they serve an additional purpose.
 Suppose, object `A` had a property of the object type `B`, but now you needed to reference back to object `A`.
 Without references, there would be no way to do this.

 OpenAPI and JSON Schema have [a similar concept](https://json-schema.org/understanding-json-schema/structuring.html), but in those systems all references are global.
 This presents a problem when merging schemas.
-For example, both Docker and Kubernetes have an object called "Volume".
+For example, both Docker and Kubernetes have an object called `Volume`.
 These objects would need to be renamed when both configurations are in one schema.

 Arcaflow has a different solution: every plugin, every part of a workflow has its own scope.
 When a reference is found in a scope, it always relates to its own scope.
 This way, references don't get mixed.